 The admissions application and immunization form may be obtained from the Office of Admissions in the Student Center Building or on-line at www.clayton.edu.
-If you need assistance or have questions about admission, please contact the Office of Admissions by email at CSU-info@clayton.edu or call (678) 466-4115.
+If you need assistance or have questions about admission, please contact the Office of Admissions by email at Clayton State-info@mail.clayton.edu or call (678) 466-4115.